PierrePetrella/excel-templater/README.md

 - DSS Input
-Dataiku datasets (containing the data to use to populate the excel template) Can be stored in Synapse, Blob Storage or the local file system.
+Dataiku datasets (containing the data to use to populate the excel template) Can be stored in any dataiku dataset with read access.
-One Dataiku metadata dataset (Mapping a dataset to an excel sheet) Can be stored in Synapse, Blob Storage or the local file system.
+One Dataiku metadata dataset (Mapping a dataset to an excel sheet) Can be stored in any dataiku dataset with write access.
-Manage Folder (Containing the template Excel to be populated) Can be stored in the Blob Storage or the local file system.
+Manage Folder (Containing the template Excel to be populated) Can be stored on any File System connection.

 - DSS Output
 Managed Folder
-Can be stored in the Blob Storage or the local file system.
+Can be stored on any File System connection

 3. Combination of 1 and 2 into one recipe